 Kings' Bogdan Bogdanovic: Won't play Monday

-Bogdanovic (ankle/illness) won't play in Monday's game against the Warriors, James Ham of NBC Sports Bay Area reports.
+Bogdanovic (ankle) has been ruled out for Monday's game against the Magic, James Ham of NBC Sports Bay Area reports.

-In addition to Bogdanovic's ankle injury, he's dealing with the flu, though it's unclear which issue was more important in his ultimate designation.
-Trevor Ariza figures to see an expanded role until Bogdanovic is healthy enough to return.
+According to James Ham of NBC Sports Bay Area, Bogdanovic was spotted shooting during the Kings' practice Sunday, but the 2014 first-round pick apparently wasn't able to put in enough work for the Kings to sign off on him playing.
+With Bogdanovic set for a fifth straight absence, Trevor Ariza should continue to handle an elevated role on the Kings' second unit.

 More News